-For the three months ended March 31, 2016 and 2015, the Company had net losses of \$1,533,117 and \$2,648,809, respectively.
-In addition, for the three months ended March 31, 2016 and 2015, the Company had negative cash flows from operations of \$112,258 and \$2,582,851, respectively.
-Management believes the Company has the funds needed to continue its consumer product business segment and meet its other obligations over the next year solely from current revenues and cash flow due to increased sales and because our current inventory levels are sufficient to support sales for 2016, resulting in reduced cash outflow for inventory purchases.
+For the three months ended June 30, 2016 and 2015, the Company had net losses of \$2,296,902 and \$2,003,068, respectively.
+For the six months ended June 30, 2016 and 2015, the Company had net losses of \$3,760,019 and \$4,651,858, respectively.
+In addition, for the six months ended June 30, 2016 and 2015, the Company had negative cash flows from operations of \$905,660 and \$3,826,247, respectively.
+Management believes the Company has the funds needed to continue its consumer product business segment and meet its other obligations over the next year solely from current revenues and cash flow due to increased sales and because our current inventory levels are sufficient to support sales through the second quarter of 2017, resulting in reduced cash outflow for inventory purchases.
 In addition, we do not intend to purchase raw inventory from our supply chain arrangements from the 2016 crop.

 The Company's pharmaceutical business segment will require additional capital of approximately \$1,500,000 over the next 12 months.
-We currently have an executed term sheet on a financing arrangement that would provide this capital.
 Management believes that it will be able to obtain such financing on terms acceptable to the Company, however, there can be no assurances that the Company will be successful.
 If the Company is unable to raise additional capital, the Company would likely be forced to curtail pharmaceutical development.

-We expect to realize revenue to fund our working capital needs through the sale of raw and finished products to third parties.
+We expect to realize revenue to fund our working capital needs for our consumer product business segment through the sale of raw and finished products to third parties.
 However, we cannot be assured that our working capital needs to develop, launch, market and sell our products will be met through the sale of raw and finished products to third parties.
 If not, we may not be able to maintain profitable operations.
 If we are unable to maintain profitable operations sufficient to fund our business, we would need to raise additional capital through either the issuance of debt or equity.
 In the event we are unable to maintain profitable operations or raise sufficient additional capital, our ability to continue as a going concern would be in jeopardy and investors could lose all of their investment in the Company.